World Voyager current position

 In August 2017 were completed design's tank tests.
 The testing water tank and ship model were conducted by the Wageningen-based MARIN (Maritime Research Institute Netherlands).

 In 2018 (February 20 through March 1), Nicko Tours scheduled a total of 10 roadshows in Germany to promote company's new "ocean cruising" business.
-Each of the shows started with a casual get-together and buffet with finger food, followed by presentation of the vessel and its Nicko cruise itineraries.
+Each of the shows started with a casual get-together and buffet with finger food, followed by a presentation of the vessel and its Nicko cruise itineraries.
 Then travel agents enjoyed full meals and gourmet desserts.

 World Voyager ship technology